Promises and Secrets

 The only question here is whether that refusal to obey will matter to a Gentile's salvation.
 Do believing in Christ and disrespecting God's will go together?
 (Matthew 7:21

 21"Not everyone who says to me, 'Lord, Lord,' will enter the kingdom of heaven, but only the one who does the will of my Father who is in heaven."

 In the sequence of the yearly feasts of the Jewish calendar, the third event is called Firstfruits.
-Physically, this is the offering of the first grain of the harvest to the Lord.
-You can only offer the first grain of the harvest once each year.
+Physically, this is the offering of the first barley grain of the harvest to the Lord.
+You can only offer the first grain of this harvest once each year.
 It is also a symbol of Christ becoming the first to be resurrected from the dead as a promise to believers that they have hope for His eventual return to gather the rest of His believers, living or dead, Jew or Gentile.

 This celebration occurs at the end of the first regular Sabbath following Passover, shortly after sundown.
 Since it is described as a grain offering of the produce of the nation, people who are not farmers have no way to give grain.
 But since farming is the livelihood of the people, offering to God the first portion of your livelihood would be indicated.
-We call this a tithe (one tenth) or our income.
+We call this a tithe (one tenth) of our income.
 While we tend to do this once each time we get paid, this annual celebration implies that we should offer the tenth in the first part of the year following the earning, but now we are getting into conjecture.
 This is actually a recognition of God's part in our blessings, so we should recognize that no matter how we actually perform the ceremony.
 We might even just make the commitment or promise to God that we will give Him the first portion of every paycheck.
 This feast is more of a commitment than a measured dance performed to some mystical rhythm.